The MTV VMAs were just as strange as you thought they would be. Here are five things you missed.

 5) The virtual speeches

-Several stars couldn’t make it to New York to record acceptance speeches, so they sent in videos from home: Taylor Swift landed the best director prize for her directorial debut on her video “The Man,” and thanked fans for their embrace of her new album, “Folklore,” which just spent its fifth week at No. 1 on the Billboard 200 chart.
+Several stars couldn’t make it to New York to record acceptance speeches, so they sent videos from home: Taylor Swift landed the best director prize for her directorial debut on her video “The Man,” and she thanked fans for their embrace of her new album, “Folklore,” which just spent its fifth week at No. 1 on the Billboard 200 chart.
 Megan Thee Stallion popped a bottle of champagne as she celebrated her win for hip-hop video for “Savage.”
 And H.E.R., who won best video for good for “I Can’t Breathe,” told the audience she was “super proud of everyone speaking out on social injustice.”

 Grande and Justin Bieber won best music video from home for “Stuck With U,” which they filmed separately in quarantine.
 They did not send an acceptance speech, so presenter Madison Beer celebrated for them: “A huge congrats to Ariana and Justin and to all of the nominees who made the most of their time chilling at home.”